VenkataNarayanaYarava/nsearch-devops-challenge/README.md

 7. Currently they experience medium to high traffic on their network.
 How can they scale their application to meet demand?

       - For this, usually we have two different types of autoscaling groups 1.
 Vertical Autoscaling Group and 2.
-Horigental Autoscaling group.
+Horizontal Autoscaling group.
 	  - We can select based on our traffic or usage , these ASG we will add to instances LB.

 8. Effective distribution of load